schollz/bol/README.md

 The fs stores an entry by writing a JSON encoding the entry components to `UUID.aes` (AES encrypted) where `UUID` is random.

+The timestamp is used to provide the ordering.
+The document is used to filter out only the needed entries.
+The text content is either the fulltext of that entry, or an indicator ("ignore document" / "ignore entry") to help with reconstruction.

 # Syncing

+There are two possible methods.

+Each method proceeds by first downloading an archive of all the entries and unzipping it into a working directory.
+If the download was successful, then, after writing, it is uploaded back to the remote. *It only uploads if download was successful*, because otherwise the archive can contain things out of sync.

+## Method 1 - Server (~500 ms upload/download)

 Syncing is provided using a server and client.
 The server has two routes which the client can use: